GabGerolia/dg-assessment/README.md

  - Railway
 ****
 ### Files inside explained
+**BACKEND** (server)
+ - **config** Folder - has `db.js` file that handles database connection.
+ - **controllers** Folder - contains files that handle application logic (processing requests, calling models, returning responses).
+ - **middleware** Folder - contains functions like token verification for user authentication/authorization.
+ - **models** Folder - contains files that handle database interactions and queries.
+ - **routes** Folder - contains files to define API endpoints and connect them to the appropriate controllers.
+ - **apiClient.js** - centralized API client used for the backend.
+ - **server.js** - entry point of the backend; sets up middleware, routes, and serves the frontend in production.

+**FRONTEND** (vite-project)
+ -  **Overlay** Folder - contains files that handles overlay popups to notify and help user managing projects and tasks
+ - **Pages** Folder - contains files that are Main pages used in this project
- - **Index.css** - Contains the theme of Light/Dark mode
+ - **apiClient.js** - centralized API client used for the frontend.
   - **App.jsx** - Contains the route of Pages
- - Files inside **Overlay folder** are Overlay popups to notify and help user managing projects and tasks
- - File inside **Pages folder** are Main pages used in this project
  - **ConstVars.jsx** - contains preset colors for column and SVG Icons used.
  - **SortableColumn.jsx** - A wrapper to make columns Sortable
- - **TaskColumn.jsx & TaskCard.jsx** - Components for Tasks and Columns used in TaskManagement.jsx
+ - **TaskColumn.jsx & TaskCard.jsx** - Components used for Tasks and Columns in `TaskManagement.jsx`
  - **UserContext.jsx** - To identify which user is logged in even when the browser is refreshed.
- - **Server.js** is the main backend file that defines the Express server, API endpoints, and database connections for the application.
+ - **Index.css** - Contains the theme of Light/Dark mode

 # Instructions to run the project locally.